10 Secrets to Being Happy as an INFJ

 3. A Long-Term Goal

 For INFJs, fleeting desires and ambitions hold little appeal.
-They want something more substantial, something that requires dedication and persistence.
-A long-term goal provides not just a sense of accomplishment, but a framework to organize their entire lives around.
-This enduring objective becomes a guiding star, offering clarity when life gets unpredictable or chaotic.
+You want something more substantial, something that requires dedication and persistence.
+A long-term goal provides not just a sense of accomplishment, but a framework to organize your entire lives around.
+This pursuit becomes a guiding star, offering clarity when life gets unpredictable or chaotic.

 4. A Deep Connection with Someone